qa1/javascript-persian-interview-questions/book.md

      const admin = Object.create(user);

-     admin.name = 'Nick'; // Remember that "name" is a property set on "admin" but not on "user" object
+     admin.name = "Nick"; // Remember that "name" is a property set on "admin" but not on "user" object

      admin.printInfo(); // My name is Nick
      ```